NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/DefiningAndPrototypingLabelmapSegmentationsInDicomFormat/README.md

      If there are specific steps that you could not complete then you can describe them here, too. -->

 1. Solicited feedback and items for discussion on proposal #643
+2. Completed a full implementation of LABELMAP creation in highdicom (see [draft pull request](https://github.com/ImagingDataCommons/highdicom/pull/234)).
+Planar imaging, 3D imaging and tiled slide images are supported.
+3. Using an example segmentation of 98 organs/tissues from TotalSegmentator, we got the following sizes:
+    - Original BINARY segmentation: 385MB
+    - LABELMAP Compressed with JP2k 6.7MB
+    - LABELMAP Compressed with JPEG-LS 1.9MB
+    - LABELMAP Compressed with RLE 4.4MB
+    - LABELMAP Uncompressed 152MB

 # Illustrations